Tess Jaray

-Tess Jaray (born 1937) is a British painter and printmaker.
+Tess Jaray (31 December 1937 – 24 May 2026) was a British painter and printmaker.
 She taught at The Slade School of Fine Art, UCL from 1968 until 1999.
-Over the last twenty years Jaray has completed a succession of major public art projects.
-She was made an Honorary Fellow of RIBA (Royal Institute for British Architects) in 1995 and a Royal Academician in 2010 and later a Senior RA in 2013.
+For over 20 years Jaray completed a succession of major public art projects.
+Jaray was made an Honorary Fellow of RIBA (Royal Institute for British Architects) in 1995 and a Royal Academician in 2010 and later a Senior RA in 2013.
 In 2017 she received an honorary award from Norwich University of the Arts in recognition of her outstanding contribution to fine art and fine art education.
 In 2025 she received an honorary doctorate from the University of the Arts London (UAL).

 Early life

-Born in Vienna in 1937, Jaray grew up in rural Worcestershire, England, where her parents emigrated in 1938 after the annexation of Austria by Nazi Germany made it unsafe for people of Jewish descent to live there.
+Born in Vienna on 31 December 1937, Jaray grew up in rural Worcestershire, England, where her parents emigrated in 1938 after the annexation of Austria by Nazi Germany made it unsafe for people of Jewish descent to live there.
 Jaray's father Franz Ferdinand Jaray was a chemical engineer and industrial inventor.
-Her mother, Pauline Arndt, attended Art School in Vienna.
+Her mother, Pauline Arndt, attended art school in Vienna.
 Jaray's great aunt was the gallerist Lea Bondi Jaray who was responsible for bringing many of the German Expressionists to London.
-Noting the influence of Gustav Klimt, leader of the Vienna Secessionists, Jaray has written that ‘He was one of the very first artists I learned about as a teenager.’
+Noting the influence of Gustav Klimt, leader of the Vienna Secessionists, Jaray wrote that "He was one of the very first artists I learned about as a teenager."